+Deferred Payment:

-Deferred Payment: Provides a plan for students who are unable to pay the semester charges in full at registration.
+Provides a plan for students who are unable to pay the semester charges in full at registration.
 A \$50 deferred payment fee is added to the student account and the balance is divided into three (3) equal monthly installments.
 The first payment is required on the first day of the semester.
 Payments made after the specified dates will be subject to a \$25/monthly late fee.

+Special Arrangements:

-Special Arrangements: Arrangements for billing to a third party (Church of God World Missions, employers, home churches, etc.) must be made prior to registration with the PTS Business Office.
+Arrangements for billing to a third party (Church of God World Missions, employers, home churches, etc.) must be made prior to registration with the PTS Business Office.

 All tuition and fees are due and payable in full by the first day of the semester.
-The student will receive a student loan and has been in contact with the Financial Aid Office, or a student can set set up a deferred payment plan with the Business Office.
-Students whose accounts are not current will not be allowed to register for subsequent classes and will be denied request for transcripts and diplomas.
+Exceptions will be given to students who anticipate receiving a student loan and have been in communication with the Financial Aid Office.
+A student can also request a deferred payment plan with the Business Office.
+Students whose accounts are not current will not be allowed to register for subsequent classes and will be denied requests for transcripts and diplomas.